datavaluepeople/dvp-landing-static/content/assets/blog/learning-data-sci-advice/index.md

 ---
-title: Compiled advice on learning Data Science/Machine Learning/Data Engineering
+title: Compiled advice on learning Data Science, Machine Learning, and Data Engineering
 date: "2023-04-03T23:46:37.121Z"
-description: "An ongoing updating post compiling the advice and resources we've given to people on learning Data Science/Machine Learning/Data Engineering."
+description: "An ongoing updating post compiling the advice and resources we've given to people on learning Data Science, Machine Learning, and Data Engineering."
 author: dan
 ---